theblacklotus/quaesar/readme.md

 ## 🔍 Status

 It's very early days for the emulator.
-Currently it starts up and can display the kickstart screen, but not much can be done currently.
-The next steps are to implement basic commandline parsing so kickstart, floppy image, etc, can be passed in.
+Currently it's possible to do `quaesar <floppy_image.adf> --kickstart path/to/optional/kickstart.rom` (no sound yet)

 ## ✨ Coming features